darda-abu/Chatbot-nikles/README.md

 streamlit run frontend/app.py
 ```
 ## Database
-Make sure that the database is running at `root:@127.0.0.1:3306/products` (or specify in the `env` file) before starting the application.
+Make sure that the database is running at `root:@127.0.0.1:3306/products` (or specify the uri in the `env` file) before starting the application.
 ## Updating  URLs/Warranty Information
 To update the database, URLs, or warranty information, use the following command:
 ```bash